pritamps/neighbourhoodmap/README.md

 This webapp lists some nice places to eat around my house.
 I developed this as part of Udacity's Fullstack Nanodegree.
 High-level skills used here are:

-1. Javascript
+1. Javascript along with jQuery and AJAX
-2. Google Maps API
+2. The Google Maps API
-3. KnockoutJS and the MVVM design pattern
+3. The MVVM design pattern through KnockoutJS
 4. Basic HTML and CSS with Bootstrap
+5. Tools for web development: Gulp, Bower, NPM.
+Cool stuff

 ## Useful links I referred to while making this